 Artist Statement

-I speak in the small isms, avoid the decadent, and dwell in the oscillation between absolutes.
+I speak in the small isms, avoid the decadent in favor of the primitive, and dwell in the oscillation between absolutes.
 Each painting is a poem, a celebration of the Übermensch, and a gestalt of my experience as an American.

 Colin H. Robinson